seapagan/github-changelog-md/docs/index.md

 previous release) with an upcoming release number to ease the process of creating a new release by having the changelog already up to date, *or hide any unreleased PR's completely*.

+There is much more this app can do, see the [Usage](usage.md) page for more details.

 While the project is written in Python, it is **NOT** limited to just generating a changelog for Python projects.
 It will work with **any Github repository** and